heinrich-ulbricht/partial-keepass-database-export/README.md

 # What's the use case?
 You have a giant password database in your secure bunker at home and don't want this database to ever leave your home.
 But sometimes you need *a few* passwords on the go.
 What now?

 Use this plugin.
-Mark the passwords you need on the go with a certain tag and take the partial database exported by the plugin with you.
+Mark the passwords you need on the go with a certain tag and take the partial database exported by the plugin with you (or upload it to the cloud).
 If somebody steals this password database he only has a few passwords, not all.
 And since the partial database uses a different password an attacker obtaining it cannot open the source database as well.

 # Installation
 Download the latest [release](https://github.com/heinrich-ulbricht/partial-keepass-database-export/releases/latest).